garygarygogogo/PSCFNet/README.md

 ## PSCFNet: Prototype Learning and Spatial Consistent Feature Fusion for Efficient Salient Object Detection

-This is the code for the IJCNN 2024 Submission "PSCFNet: Prototype Learning and Spatial Consistent Feature Fusion for Efficient Salient Object Detection".
+This is the official code for the IJCNN 2024 paper: "PSCFNet: Prototype Learning and Spatial Consistent Feature Fusion for Efficient Salient Object Detection".

 ## Requirements